NVTraverse: In NVRAM Data Structures, the Destination is More Important than the Journey: s

 Many lock-free data structure algorithms~\cite{harris2001pragmatic,brown2014general,ellen2010non,herlihy2007simple,aravind14bst} first logically delete nodes by \emph{marking} them for deletion before physically disconnecting them from the data structure.
 This technique prevents the logically deleted nodes from being further modified by any process, thus avoiding data loss upon their removal.
 We begin by defining marking.

-\begin{definition}[Mark] The \emph{mark} method takes a node as input.
-A node is \emph{marked} if the mark method has been called on it.
+\begin{definition}[Mark] A node is \emph{marked} if the mark method has been called for it.
 Once a node is marked, no field in it can be modified. \end{definition}

-We require that before any node is disconnected, it is marked \he{(Item \ref{item:markbeforedelete} of Property \ref{prop:disconnect})}.
+We require that before any node is disconnected, it is marked (Item \ref{item:markbeforedelete} of Property~\ref{prop:disconnect}).
+Sometimes, the marking of a node/nodes, denoted as $S$ consists of changing the fields in multiple nodes.
+For example, in the BST of Ellen \emph{et al.}~\cite{ellen2010non}, the parent of $S$'s and the grandparent of $S$'s values are changed to indicate the marking of $S$.
+They hold a descriptor indicating the disconnection that needs to be executed to remove $S$.
+Once the final field is written to specify the marking of $S$, the node is considered marked and cannot be modified.

 Furthermore, marking is intended only for nodes to be removed from the data structure.
-To formalize that, \Cref{item:uniqueDisconnect} of \Cref{prop:disconnect} states that there is \emph{always} \he{a legal} instruction that can be executed to atomically disconnect a given marked, connected subset of nodes $S$ from a \ourDS. \he{An instruction is considered \emph{legal} if it is performed in some extension of the current execution.} \he{We further require that at each configuration, there is \emph{at most} one legal disconnect instruction for a contiguous set of marked nodes $S$.} This in effect means that the marks themselves must have enough information encoded in them to uniquely identify the disconnection instruction that may be executed.
+To formalize that, \Cref{item:uniqueDisconnect} of Property~\ref{prop:disconnect} states that there is \emph{always} a legal instruction that can be executed to atomically disconnect a given marked, connected subset of nodes $S$ from a \ourDS.
+An instruction is considered \emph{legal} if it is performed in some extension of the current execution.
+We further require that at each configuration, there is \emph{at most} one legal disconnect instruction for a contiguous set of marked nodes $S$.
+This in effect means that the marks themselves must have enough information encoded in them to uniquely identify the disconnection instruction that may be executed.
 Some data structures, like Harris's linked list, achieve this trivially, since there is only ever one way to disconnect a node.
-More complicated data structures often use \emph{operation descriptors} inside their marking protocol, which specify what deletion operation should be carried out~\cite{brown2014general,ellen2010non}.
-It is also important that marked nodes can be removed from the data structure in any order.
-This property is formalized in \Cref{item:overlapDisconnect}.
+Other data structures use \emph{operation descriptors} inside their marking protocol, which specify what deletion operation should be carried out~\cite{brown2014general,ellen2010non}.